C-Melis/Ambiguity_Resolution_Across_German_Words_and_Their_Sign_Correspondents/README.md

 **Sense and Sign ID Files**: Contains meaning-video_id mappings, where the meaning column combines German translations with sense clarifications for each sign.
 These files provide the semantic descriptions that enable similarity-based matching.
 An additional variant containing only German translations (without sense clarifications) is used for ablation testing.

 **Pathway Ground Truth Files**: Contains word-pathway-video_id mappings representing our classification of each German word into pathway types based on manual semantic analysis.
-These files serve exclusively for evaluating whether computational models can independently discover the same correspondence patterns that human annotators identified.
+These files serve exclusively for evaluating whether computational models can independently discover the same correspondence patterns that are identified by a human annotator.